Steve Mortimer: Outside football

 In 1988, Mortimer was awarded the Order of Australia Medal (OAM) for his services to rugby league.

 Mortimer, after his playing days, set up a very successful "Shuffleboard" business, which focused on a game used mostly by 'retirement homes'.
 He has made several media appearances and was a member of Channel Seven's Sports World programme in the early 1990s and Fox Sports NRL coverage.
 From 2005, he was regularly seen on Sky News as their rugby league expert.

 On 24 October 2000, Mortimer was recipient of the Australian Sports Medal.

 In February 2008, Mortimer was named in the list of Australia's 100 Greatest Players (1908–2007) which was commissioned by the NRL and ARL to celebrate the code's centenary year in Australia.

 Personal life

 Mortimer and his wife Karen Mortimer have three children; son Matthew Mortimer, son Andrew Mortimer, and daughter Erin Mortimer.

+Health

 In 2021, Mortimer was diagnosed with dementia.
 In November 2021, he was hospitalised after having a heart attack and pneumonia the following month.
 In January 2022, he was hospitalised for bronchitis and was sent to a care home the following month due to his dementia.